Common Admission Test: Exam pattern

-The Common Admission Test (CAT), like virtually all large-scale exams, utilises multiple forms, or versions, of the test.
-Hence there are two types of scores involved: a raw score and a scaled score.
+The Common Admission Test (CAT) uses different versions of the exam each year, so it reports two types of scores: a raw score and a scaled score.

-The raw score is calculated for each section based on the number of questions one answered correctly, incorrectly, or left unattempted.
-Candidates are given +3 points for each correct answer and -1 point for each incorrect answer.
-No points are given for questions that are not answered.
-The raw scores are then adjusted through a process called equating.
-Equated raw scores are then placed on a common scale or metric to ensure appropriate interpretation of the scores.
-This process is called scaling.
+The raw score is calculated for each section based on the number of questions one answered correctly, incorrectly, or left attempted.
+Candidates are given +3 points for each correct answer and -1 point for each incorrect answer, no negative marking for TITA (Type in the Answer) questions.
+There is no negative marking for TITA (Type in the Answer) questions.